 Overrides and Late-Adds for Online IAH courses

-IAH does not grant overrides for online IAH courses.
+IAH does not grant overrides for online IAH courses except for exceptional circumstances.
 Each semester, IAH receives far too many requests to be able to accommodate every student.
 Most students have good reasons for needing to enroll in an online IAH course; however, it is not fair to anyone – the students or the IAH faculty and staff – for IAH to decide which student’s need for an override is more legitimate than another’s.
 Accordingly, enrollment in online IAH courses is on a first-come, first-served basis.

 - The only exception to this policy would be for graduating seniors with extenuating circumstances such that an online IAH course is the only viable option for that student to graduate on time; such exceptions must be confirmed by the student’s academic adviser.